 (iv).
 It is to prevent them from harming themselves.

-(d) In all foreseeable instances where the use of physical intervention becomes necessary, it will only be undertaken by members of the training company staff who have been adequately trained.
+(d) In all foreseeable instances where the use of physical intervention becomes necessary, it will only be undertaken by members of EDLounge Ltd. staff who have been adequately trained.
 Training includes the need for early identification of potential problems and appropriate responses to avoid physical intervention.

-(e) Risk assessment of learners to identify potential causes of aggression and develop a Management plan, tailored to individual learners needs.
-Note physical problems that would prevent certain physical intervention use.
+(e) The risk assessment of learners must identify potential causes of aggression and then inform a Management Plan, tailored to individual learners' needs.
+Note must be taken of physical problems that would prevent certain physical intervention techniques.

-(f) The duty officer and a senior manager from the unit must be contacted as soon as possible and informed that an incident requiring physical intervention has taken place.
+(f) Senior Management and the Safeguarding Lead must be contacted as soon as possible and informed that an incident requiring physical intervention has taken place.

 (g) As soon as a person has regained control of themselves and the threat is deemed to have disappeared the physical intervention must be stopped.